Pilot successes

 Our electricity customers use the most power between the hours of 4 p.m. and 9 p.m., and throughout the coldest and hottest days of the year.
 Smart technology is being used in countries around the world to alleviate this ‘peak’ demand on the electricity system.

-Pilot summary: From January 2022 until March 2023, we worked with residential electricity customers to connect their thermostats, electric vehicle chargers, hot water tanks and pool pumps to software which we could use (with their permission) to slightly adjust energy usage during peak times.
+Pilot summary: From January 2022 until March 2023, we worked with residential electricity customers to connect their thermostats, electric vehicle chargers, hot water tanks and pool pumps to software that we could use (with their permission) to slightly adjust energy usage during peak times.
 Unlike most of our pilots, this program is not designed to conserve energy but rather, shift customers’ energy use to times of day when energy is not in such high demand.

 Participant details: More than 250 residential electricity customers in the Kelowna area participated.